This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Applying Body Wash With a Washcloth

-- Focus on rougher areas like elbows and knees
+- Targets rough patches on elbows and knees effectively

 Avoiding Scrubbing to Prevent Moisture Loss